-Due to the vast attention the style received in design and architecture magazines, as well as the popularity of the design kits, bungalows can be found throughout the country.
+Due to the vast attention the style received in design and architecture magazines, as well as the popularity of the design kits, bungalow houses can be found throughout the country.
 However, there are enclaves of particular styles of the bungalow.
 For instance, Pasadena, California, is home to many Craftsman and California-style bungalows, while Berwyn, Illinois, near Chicago, features a charming brick version of the traditional style.

-This style is ideal for people who want a smaller space that's easy to move around.
+The design style is ideal for people who want a smaller space that's easy to move around.
 Some bungalows provide the one-story living that those with mobility problems need.

 These homes also take up more space on their land as the living space is mainly on one floor.
 (Multi-story homes incorporate more home space on a smaller area of land.)
 This can also mean a higher cost per square foot.
 But in many cases, a bungalow owner with a smaller plot of land will have less outdoor upkeep because of it.